Taking Care of Ourselves So we Can Care for Others

 When we are completely invested in a caregiver relationship, it’s easy to ignore our signs of distress.
 However, it’s important to recognize them as soon as possible so that we can make the necessary changes or get the help we need.

-If you are experiencing any of the following situations, consult your pharmacist, who can offer some support and help you find the resources you need:
+If you are experiencing any of the following situations, consult a healthcare professional, who can offer support and help you find the resources you need:

 - Significant fatigue or exhaustion